-Trout gill net catch-per-unit effort (CPUE) declined for the fifth consecutive year in Beaver Creek Reservoir.
-Trout gill net CPUE was stable in Bear Paw Lake and condition is improving.
-Trapping has removed 123,267 suckers (23.7 tons) since 1989.
-The sucker population consists predominately of older fish.
-Crayfish numbers continue to decline due to bass predation.
-Smallmouth bass predation severely reduced or eliminated the 1993-99 sucker year-classes.
+Trout gill net catch-per-unit effort (CPUE) remains low in Beaver Creek Reservoir despite increased stocking rates.
+Trout gill net CPUE was stable in Bear Paw Lake and growth is improving.
+Fishing pressure is increasing with the more acceptable size of fish.
+Trapping has removed 123,598 suckers (24 tons) since 1989.
+The sucker population has been greatly reduced and consists entirely of older fish.
+Crayfish numbers remain low.
+Both reductions are due largely to smallmouth bass predation.
 Growth, survival and condition of rainbow trout at Grasshopper Reservoir remains good following a winterkill in the winter of 1995-96 but water levels are low.
-Faber Reservoir was rehabilitated with rotenone in 2000.
+Faber Reservoir was restocked with fingerling rainbow following rehabilitation in 2000 and netting indicates good survival and growth.
+H.C.
+Kuhr Reservoir was almost dewatered in 2001 and was rehabilitated to remove suckers and perch.
 Management recommendations for all waters are presented.